-The early ripening vine is resistant to both mildews but prone to black rot, It produces colorful, acidic red wines that have no Foxton respectively.
-Baco Noir used to be in France, especially in the Burgundy widespread.
-Due to the EU ban on hybrids, the stock shrank dramatically.
+The early ripening vine is resistant to both mildews but prone to black rot, It produces vivid, acidic red wines, which none Foxton exhibit.
+Baco Noir used to be in France, especially in Burgundy widespread.
+Due to the EU hybrid ban, the population shrank extremely.
 In 2010, only 11 hectares were recorded.
-In the Switzerland she is represented on one hectare.
-In 1951 she was in the United States introduced where they are in the states Michigan.
+In the Switzerland it is represented on one hectare.
+In 1951 she was transferred to the United States introduced wherever in the states Michigan.
 Mississippi. new York (240 ha), Oregon.
 Pennsylvania and Wisconsin is cultivated.
-Already in the 1940s, she had the French-born viticulture pioneer Adhémar de Chaunac (* 1896) after Canada brought in 2010 a total of 373 hectares.
+Already in the 1940s, the French pioneer Adhémar de had it Chaunac (* 1896) after Canada brought, where she occupied a total of 373 hectares in 2010.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)